evanlaube/procyon-py/CONTRIBUTING.md

 ## Code style and formatting
 - Please follow the existing code style and formatting conventions.
-- Use meaningful variable and function names - longer names are usually preferrered to shorter ones, within reason.
+- Use meaningful variable and function names - longer names are usually preferred to shorter ones, within reason.
 - Write clear and concise comments to explain complex code segments.
-While comments are preffered, they are not always necessary
+While comments are preferred, they are not always necessary

 #### Sidenote
 Through this project, I have been using camelCase for member variables, which I know is not normal convention in Python.
 I understand that most python developers prefer to use snake_case.
-I am not against new contributions using snake_case in the prject, as I do plan on eventually converting all member variables and methods to using snake_case
+I am not against new contributions using snake_case in the project, as I do plan on eventually converting all member variables and methods to using snake_case

 ## Reporting Issues
-If you encounter any unusual bugs, issues, or have suggestions for improvements, plesae feel free to [open an issue](https://github.com/evanlaube/procyon-py/issues) on GitHub.
+If you encounter any unusual bugs, issues, or have suggestions for improvements, please feel free to [open an issue](https://github.com/evanlaube/procyon-py/issues) on GitHub.

 ## THANK YOU
 I could not be more appreciative for you taking your own time to consider contributing to Procyon!